icann/OCTO-TE-labs-setup/README.md

 - `KSK_ARN`the AWS ARN of the key to be use for DNSSEC signing
 - `DNS_PARENT_DEFAULT` the default value for the DnsParent parameter

-In any case, the CloudFormation (CF) template does download the contents of the repository from a S3 bucket.
-The name of the bucket will be injected in the CF template by the github automation.
+The configuration will be injected in the CF template `lac-ec2.yaml` by the github automation.

 > [!NOTICE]
 > The key for DNSSEC signing must be created in Virginia (us-east-1), ECC_NIST_P256, Sign and verify.